 Skating Through Time on a Snow Day

-Art historians and art lovers primarily see manuscripts as works of art, but we shouldn't forget that the are books intended to convey texts.
-This post explores text in manuscripts and why it's much more interesting than you might think.
+Art historians primarily see manuscripts as works of art, but we shouldn’t forget that they are also books intended to convey the written word.

-Gargoyle of the Day: St. John’s Cathedral, ‘s-Hertogenbosch, Netherlands
+Gargoyle and Grotesques of St. John’s Cathedral, ‘s-Hertogenbosch, Netherlands

 Technically, these little fellows are grotesques rather than true gargoyles, but who cares when they're so charming?
 Apes, monkeys, and related creatures had rather poor connotations in the Middle Ages, symbolizing a variety of evils and sins including greed and lust, but this pair is depicted with a touching humanity nonetheless.